SAP-samples/teched2022-IN280/exercises/ex4/ex45/readme.md

 <br>![](/exercises/ex4/images/HMConfigSelectEventCertificate.png)

-4. Use the toggle button to activate the alert and save the configuration for this event
+4. Use the switch button to activate the alert and save the configuration for this event

 <br>![](/exercises/ex4/images/HMConfigTurnOnEventCertificate.png)